Inedo/inedo-docs/Content/BuildMaster/docker/run-config.md

 If you need additional options, they can specified using the "Additional Run Arguments" parameter on the `Docker::Run ` operation.
 Let us know if this is the case - we'd be happy to add support for them a  Docker Run Config.

 ## Using Docker Run Config to Deploy
-The easiest way to deploy a container image is with the "Deploy Docker Image" Script Template.
+The easiest way to deploy a container image is with the "Deploy via Docker Run" Script Template.

 ![buildmaster-docker-deploy-script-template](/resources/docs/buildmaster-docker-deploy-script-template.png){height="" width="50%"}

 This script template uses a Docker Run Config file to deploy the Docker image associated with the current build.
-This association automatically happens at build time, and the script uses the values of `$DockerRepository` and `$DockerTag`.
+This association automatically happens at build time, and the script uses the values of `$DockerRepositoryResource` and `$DockerTag`.

 The deployment logic is as follows: